Who can become a Peer in Peerage of Science?

 Will anonymity and free choice encourage people to write purposefully biased reviews to support or attack a manuscript?

 Many features in Peerage of Science prevent this.
 First, Peers cannot even access, let alone review, manuscripts written by previous co-authors from past three years, or by colleagues in the same institution, so conspiracies are quite difficult to form.
 Second, peer-review-of-peer-review (see overview

 of the peer review process) makes such behavior unfruitful and risky.
-Other Reviewers will notice the bias and give that review low scores in review evaluation; the Editors will not give much weight to the review when considering publication of the manuscript, and the same effort could have been spent writing a review one could proudly publish.
+Other reviewers will notice the bias and give that review low scores in review evaluation; seeing the feedback from other reviewers, the editors will not give much weight to the review when considering publication of the manuscript, and the same effort could have been spent writing a review one could proudly publish.
 Also, Peers are encouraged to report any suspicions of scientific misconduct, in which case an investigation board which has access to system logs is formed.

 Why would journals be interested in publishing manuscripts that have already been seen by so many scientists, and does this not violate the "no prior publication" -term most journals have?